Voter identification laws in the United States: Race

 In 2012, an investigation by Reuters found that voter ID laws in Georgia and Indiana had not led to lower turnout of minorities and concluded that concerns about this "are probably overstated".
 In a 2014 review by the Government Accountability Office of the academic literature, three studies out of five found that voter ID laws reduced minority turnout whereas two studies found no significant impact.

 Charges of racial discrimination in voter ID laws are founded in the disparate impact doctrine of constitutional law, which claims that any action—intentional or unintentional—that statistically disadvantages a protected class constitutes discrimination.
 Disparate impact is most often discussed in the context of African Americans.
 The moral validity and constitutionality of this doctrine is hotly debated.
 This is relevant to voter ID laws because of accusations that these laws disproportionately reduce turnout among minority voters.
 According to an assessment of the existing research on voter ID laws by University of Pennsylvania political scientist Dan Hopkins, the research indicates that voter ID laws do disproportionately disenfranchise minority voters.
 Research also shows that racial minorities are less likely to possess IDs.
+Disparate impact's legal presence has been drastically reduced by the Supreme Court in cases like Louisiana V. Callais with the court that stating only legislation with intentional impact could be challenged.

 Federal appeals courts have struck down strict voter-ID laws in Texas and North Carolina, citing intent by the legislatures to discriminate against minority voters.
 The appeals court noted that the North Carolina Legislature "requested data on the use, by race, of a number of voting practices"—then, data in hand, "enacted legislation that restricted voting and registration in five different ways, all of which disproportionately affected African Americans."
 The changes to the voting process "target African Americans with almost surgical precision," and "impose cures for problems that did not exist."

 A 2008 study found that the strictest voter ID laws reduced voter turnout relative to the most lax form of such laws (stating one's name).
 The same study reported that "the stricter voter identification requirements depress turnout to a greater extent for less educated and lower income populations, for both minorities and non-minorities."
 A 2009 study found that 84% of white registered voters in Indiana had access to photo ID to comply with that state's ID law, as compared to 78% of black voters on the rolls there.
 A 2008 study found that African Americans, Hispanics, and the elderly were less likely to have a voter ID that complied with Georgia's voter ID law.